 - You have a nerve disorder which affects your blood flow

 In addition to ice packs, other sources of cold therapy include gel packs, bags of frozen vegetables, patches, gels, and cool water.
 Do not use freezing cold water.

 As icing has an analgesic affect (reducing sensation to the area being iced), you need to be careful returning to activity.
 You don’t want to further injure yourself, thinking that your injury feels better, when it’s actually just the icing that is temporarily relieving the pain.

-What about hot
+What about hot therapy?

 When it comes to hot therapy, the purpose of hot is to improve tissue repair, while making the tissue more supple.
 Unlike cold, it increases blood flow (dilates your blood vessels) while reducing the pain of sore and tight muscles.
 It also acts as a muscle relaxant.
 Improved circulation from heat can also help eliminate the buildup of lactic acid after exercise.

 The use of heat is usually recommended two weeks into the healing process or for chronic injuries lasting three months or longer.
 Heat can also help speed up the healing of persistent bruises.

 In addition to heating pads, other sources of heat therapy include hot water bottles, warm baths, patches, and creams.
 The level of heat used should be comfortable.
 It should not be causing you pain.